-The United Hospital Fund awards approximately $1 million annually in grants to develop and evaluate innovative health care projects, conduct research and analysis of significant health system issues that will shape the future of health care, or design and develop strategies to expand and broaden the reach of improvements in health care quality and practice.
-United Hospital Fund’s grantmaking aims to improve health care for New Yorkers with a focus on vulnerable populations.
-The focus of grant activity is always New York City.
+United Hospital Fund awards approximately $1 million annually in grants to (1) develop, implement, and evaluate innovative health care models and tools with the potential for adoption by other providers, (2) conduct policy analysis of significant health system issues that will shape the future of health care, and (3) design and develop strategies to expand and broaden the reach of improvements in health care quality and practice.
+United Hospital Fund’s grant making aims to improve health care for New Yorkers—specifically, in New York City—with a focus on vulnerable populations.
+Only not-for-profit 501(c)(3) organizations are eligible for United Hospital Fund grants.
 Grant awards are not capped but will typically range from $50,000 to $125,000 for up to a two-year period.

-Read more about grant criteria and the application process.
+UHF is not accepting letters of intent or unsolicited proposals at this time.
+Learn more about UHF's grant criteria and the application process.

 United Hospital Fund grants focus on health care issues ranging from health insurance coverage to improving the quality of care and of health care service delivery.
 Grant Spotlight provides a brief look at some of these Fund-supported efforts.

 - Expanding Health Insurance Coverage (4) »